AI-Siberia/video_duplication/README.md

 # Tasks

 - Make an algorithm to translate language into video
-- Wrap it up in a user-friendly interface
+- Create a user-friendly interface

 # Algorithm